gocd/performance/README.md

 # GoCD Performance tests

-This script is used for performance test of GoCD server and agents.
+This script was used for performance test of GoCD server and agents.
+It was last run some time in 2020, but has been abandoned since then and probably no longer runs.
+It is retained here in case it is useful to resurrect a similar process.

+Note example build.gocd.org pipeline configuration for how it used to be run at [./removed-gocd-config.xml](./removed-gocd-config.xml)

 ## Requirements

 * Ruby 2.1+
-* bundler
+* Bundler
 * Docker

 ## Micro Performance